dcndn4/HW-7-TimeSrs_YenFuture/README.md

 The patterns I noted were substantial volatility in the shorter-term, and an upward thrust in general over the long term.

+In comparing the settle price to the trend line derived from the Hodrick-Prescott Filter, that upward direction is very clear.

 ### Part II - Linear Regression Forecasting